industrialinternet/ui-RED/README.md

 We've also built a simple UI simulator Web App to allow NRers to explore the framework.

 To be of real use ui-Red on Node-RED needs to run all the time.
-This is to ensure that the all Datapoints are kept up to date.
+This is to ensure that the Datapoint cache is kept up to date.

 **known issues**

-ui-RED is very Alpha and there are still a large number known issues.
-Such as responsive deign errors & web client getting out of sync. ui-RED is NOT and nowehere near production grade!
+ui-RED is very Alpha and there are still a large number of issues. ui-RED is NOT and nowehere near production grade!

 **Concepual Node-RED flow**